 When you finally spawn your first generation of newly-bred Koi fish, congratulations – now the fun part starts!
-You must feed them hatched brine shrimp and crushed Koi pellets to ensure that their skin and scales are bright orange, and that they are healthy and vibrant.
-Feeding isn’t cheap, but it will finally help you reach the culling process, which can be one of the most difficult parts of breeding Koi for profit.
+You must feed them hatched brine shrimp and crushed Koi pellets to ensure that their skin and scales are bright, and that they are healthy and vibrant.
+Feeding isn’t cheap, but it will help you reach the culling process, which can be one of the most difficult parts of breeding koi.

 Selling: The Endgame

 For most breeders, selling Koi initially isn’t the easiest thing to do, as it takes time to build up a reputation and prove that you produce quality fish.
 But rest assured that with hard work and a transparent process that shows buyers what you have been able to accomplish, you can, over time, breed Koi successfully and make it so that they turn a profit with their breeding and more.
 So what can you make selling koi?
 Some companies produce and sell 20,000 to 30,000 fish a year with prices ranging from $15 to $5000 each -these kinds of companies may do $500,000 a year before expenses.
 In fact, when it comes to value koi can command some seriously large amounts of cash!
 One particular Showa specimen went for over $258,000.
 Oftentimes highly prized koi act as a status symbol for those wealthy enough to afford them.
 Similar to owning a rare historical artifact, these prized competition fish are a source of national pride for wealthy Asians as Asia is where koi breeding first started.
 Just as in horse racing, these fish are often bred by world renowned breeders for the explicit purpose of breeding a champion.